How to uninstall OperativeDevice adware from your operating system?

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is OperativeDevice?

-OperativeDevice is a piece of dubious software, categorized as adware.
-It also has browser hijacker qualities.
-It operates by delivering intrusive advertisement campaigns, making alterations to browser settings - in order to promote fake search engines.
-OperativeDevice promotes 0yrvtrh.com and the search.adjustablesample.com illegitimate web searchers.
-Additionally, most adware and browser hijackers spy on users' browsing activity.
-Due to the questionable methods used to distribute OperativeDevice, it is considered to be a PUA (Potentially Unwanted Application).
+OperativeDevice is dubious software categorized as adware.
+It also has browser hijacker traits.
+It operates by delivering intrusive advertisement campaigns and making alterations to browser settings to promote fake search engines.
+OperativeDevice promotes 0yrvtrh.com and the search.adjustablesample.com bogus web searchers.

 Name | Ads by OperativeDevice |

-Threat Type | Adware, Mac malware, Mac virus |
+Threat Type | Adware, Mac malware, Mac virus. |

-Detection Names | Avast (MacOS:AdAgent-L [Adw]), SentinelOne (Static ML) (DFI - Suspicious Archive), ESET-NOD32 (A Variant Of OSX/Adware.Synataeb.C), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Adload.i), Full List (VirusTotal) |
+Detection Names | Avast (MacOS:AdAgent-L [Adw]), SentinelOne (Static ML) (DFI - Suspicious Archive), ESET-NOD32 (A Variant Of OSX/Adware.Synataeb.C), Kaspersky (Not-a-virus:HEUR:AdWare.OSX.Adload.i), Full List (VirusTotal). |

-Additional Information | This application belongs to Adload malware family. |
+Additional Information | This application belongs to the Adload malware family. |

 Symptoms | Your Mac becomes slower than normal, you see unwanted pop-up ads, you are redirected to dubious websites. |